Web Analytics Made Easy - StatCounter

 After the smoke cleared, six melon seed-sized nuggets and a one-half-ounce slug of gold appeared on the slick bedrock near the downstream edge of the vug.
 CD drew the smallest nuggets into his suction gun, but the half-ouncer was too large to pass through its tube; he took off his glove to pick up and admire it before dropping it into the bottle tucked away in his suit.

-In total, he had spent 25 minutes working the crevice and vug hole, And he had recovered close to an ounce of gold.
+In total, he had spent 25 minutes working the crevice and vug hole, and he had recovered close to an ounce of gold.
 It had been a spectacular start to his day—and he still had the vug hole to finish and the rest of the day to snipe.

 In Conclusion: